nofusscomputing/ansible_playbooks/docs/projects/ansible/playbooks/backup/index.md

 1. copies the backup file locally

-To view the workflow of the type of backup, refer to thir documentation pages.
+To view the workflow of the type of backup, refer to their [documentation pages](application.md).

 ## Commonalities